-The main advantages of the FHA loan are that FHA mortgage rates tend to beat conventional rates; and, that FHA loans are assumable, which means that a future buyer can purchase your home¬†and¬†your mortgage rate, no matter what the then-current market rate happens to be.Click to see today's rates (Feb 20th, 2017)
+The main advantages of the FHA loan are that FHA mortgage rates tend to beat conventional rates; and, that FHA loans are assumable, which means that a future buyer can purchase your home¬†and¬†your mortgage rate, no matter what the then-current market rate happens to be.Click to see your low-downpayment loan eligibility (May 26th, 2017)

 The VA Loan Guaranty program is a benefit available to military borrowers via the Department of Veterans Affairs.
 VA loans have no downpayment requirement and the agency never charges mortgage insurance -- no matter how little you choose to put down.

 VA mortgage rates are often the lowest among¬†all of the low- and no-downpayment loan types.
 Like FHA loans, VA loans are assumable by future buyers of your home.

 Sometimes called "Rural Development Loans", USDA home loans are backed by the U.S. Department of Agriculture and are available to buyers in less-dense parts of the country.
 This includes rural areas and many U.S. suburbs, as well.

 USDA loans allow for 100% financing and offer reduced mortgage insurance costs as compared to other low- and no-downpayment loan types.

 The piggyback mortgage is not a loan program, per se -- it's more of a loan strategy.
 When you "piggyback" your mortgage, you use two mortgages, actually¬†to maximize your borrowing at the lowest possible cost.

 The typical piggyback strategy is to get a first mortgage for 80% of your home's purchase price, and a second mortgage for up to 10% of the price.